sage-code/maj/case.md

 Maj is a quiet language without accents.
 It can be spoken by humans but usually people are using it for writing messages and making voice commands.
 Long space voiages are lonely and requires efficient communication over longer distances using text messages.
 Ship computers and stations also preffer to speack Maj.

 Maj can be used on chat; it has specifics for describing computer languages and algorithms. therefore Maj is a descriptive _pseudo-code_ and _domain specific_ language used for space travel; Innitially Maj was developped for computers as a back-end language.
 However humans have learned this language to communicate with the computer without using an intermediary language.
-The language has evolved and is also used by humans in space.
+The language has evolved and is also used by humans to talk with each other.

 Maj can be spoken on Earth too but nobody will understand you; especially if you are in China, Russia or Africa, but if you are on America or Europe some words could sound familiar.
 Many space travelers return to Earth for retirement.
 Unfortunately they have to accomodate earth gravity and learn how to sepack Euro that is a similar language to Maj.

 Euro is an aristochratic advanced natural language spoken in Europe.
 It has a revolutionary grammar and is considered a supperior language.
 Maj is a vulgar language considered a jargon spoken by workers in space.
-People who do not speack anything else but Maj are considered primitive, inferiors and bad educated.
+People who do not speack anything else but Maj are considered primitive, inferiors and badly  educated.

 ## design:

-maj have shorte words to reduce cost of typing; so Maj can be faster and more efficient than other languages; after initial calculation we estimate Maj is on average 20% more efficient than other languages.
+Maj have shorte words to reduce cost of typing; so Maj can be faster and more efficient than other languages; after initial calculation we estimate Maj is on average 20% more efficient than other languages.
 Also we try to make Maj more efficient by reducing number of words required in sentances; therefore Maj has an unusually large number of verbs.

 in other languages, some writers are using abbreviations; in Maj all the words are already abbreviated; further abbreviation makes no sense; foreign words can be used in Maj but must be enclosed with double quotes FRA:"française" is pronounced: /fʁɑ̃.sɛz/ for example.